krisztianloki/ess_plcfactory/template_factory/README.md

 The limits are enforced on the **previously specified** _analog_ variable (the _limited_ variable); in other words first you define an analog variable with `add_analog()` then **right after** this variable you define the alarm limits.
 Any number of limits can be defined (though you shouldn't specify more than 4 ;) ). _Major low_ should be less then _minor low_ and _major high_ should be greater than _minor high_.

 This sets one of the _HIHI_,_HIGH_,_LOLO_,_LOW_ fields of the _limited_ variable whenever the value of the limit record changes.
-The same limit can be applied to more than one variable.
+The same limit can be applied to at most 8 variable.

 There is a shortcut to create the limiting variable and register it as a limit in one line: